teamwalnut/graphql-ppx/README.md

 result in quite large type error messages when there are mismatches.

-Reason/OCaml records, on the other hand, can be pattern matched, created using the spread syntax, and give nicer error messages when they mismatch. `graphql_ppx_re` gives you the option to decode a field as a record using the `@bsRecord`
+Reason/OCaml records, on the other hand, can be pattern matched, created using the spread syntax, and give nicer error messages when they mismatch. `graphql_ppx` gives you the option to decode a field as a record using the `@bsRecord`
 directive: